Antibiotic Eye Drops

 Bacterial conjunctivitis is the most common type of bacterial eye infection.
 It's easily spread among children in daycare and at school.

 Contact-lens related eye infections.
 Sleeping in contacts and wearing dirty contacts can lead to bacterial eye infections.
 Use proper contact lens care to avoid infection.

 The medicine in antibiotic drops will not work for other types of eye infections or allergies, like:

 - Viral conjunctivitis.
 Antibiotic drops are ineffective in the treatment of conjunctivitis caused by a virus.

 - Allergic conjunctivitis.
 This irritation of the eye is not an infection.
 The irritation comes from an allergic reaction to something like dust, pollen, or pets.
 Antibiotic eye drops will not help relieve the symptoms of an eye allergy.

 - Fungal eye infections (fungal keratitis).
 These are very rare infections.
 They are usually caused by wearing contaminated contact lenses.

-Although antibiotic eye drops don't help these conditions, you may need other eye drops, medicine, or treatment.
+While antibiotic eye drops don't help these conditions, other eye drops or treatment may be needed.

 If you think you have any type of eye infection, see a doctor.
 They can see if you need antibiotic eye drops or other treatment.

 Symptoms of eye infection include:

-Antibiotic eye drops usually help symptoms get better after three days.
+Antibiotic eye drops usually improve symptoms after three days.
 Call your doctor if your symptoms don't go away.